 Right to Farm laws have been enacted in some form in every state.
 But in recent years—partially as a tactical shift by agribusiness away from proposing unpopular ag-gag laws—more overreaching versions of these laws are being introduced.
 The most troubling pattern emerging in RTF laws is the passage of state-level constitutional amendments.
 When a state enshrines the "Right to Farm" in its constitution, it elevates farming to the same untouchable status as other constitutional rights, including the right to religious freedom and the right to vote.
 No other for-profit industry is afforded such protections.

 Join the ASPCA Advocacy Brigade to stay up to date on ways you can help!
-You can also contact your governor and state legislators and contact them to ask that they vote against these harmful laws that protect the cruel practices of industrial farming.
+You can also contact your governor and state legislators to ask them to reject any attempts to pass these harmful laws, which protect the cruel practices of industrial farming.